comp0160/comp0160.github.io/lab8.md

 of the window, and select **Scenes**.
 Double-click on the **CD_ratios_audio** scene to open it.

-This scene is similar to the one from lab 6, but has some new features:
+This scene is similar to the one from last week, but has some new properties:

-* **More objects**: There are now two copies of each type of object.
-  This is to allow you to compare lifting visually identical objects, but possibly with different physical and acoustic characteristics.
-* **Clutching**: One problem with the mouse interface is that we often run out of space – the cursor reaches the edge of the screen and we aren’t able to lift our object any further.
-To get around this, a clutch mechanism is now introduced.
-  If you hold down the **space bar** then your mouse movements will have no effect on the selected object, allowing you to reposition the mouse cursor so that you can lift the object further.
-(Note that releasing the mouse button will still drop the object even with the space bar down.)
 * **Audio cues**: Each of the objects can now be associated with a sound.
 You can select among a range of included sounds, as follows:
   * Select the object in the Hierarchy panel.